Galway, Ireland

 County Galway, on Ireland’s Atlantic West Coast is a land of contrasts.
 Influenced by its oceanic climate, glacial history, hydrology, geology, and human habitation, it has developed a variety of beautiful landscapes with unique and fascinating habitats and species.
 From the fertile rocks of the Burren karst limestone, to the raised bogs of the midlands, the sheer cliffs of the Aran Islands to the salt marshes of Galway Bay, there is a wealth of natural history to explore.

-All students enroll in the same course, for which you will earn 6 U.S. semester credit hours.
+All students enroll in the same class, for which you will earn 5 U.S. semester credit hours.
 Through a multi-disciplinary approach to studying ecology, you will engage with all aspects of how these ecosystems are created and maintained through natural processes and anthropogenic activity.
 You will also consider conservation and sustainability issues and how a sound understanding of these ecological processes is used to combat the challenges facing the environment.
+Review the Living Landscapes in the West of Ireland syllabus.

 Australia Outbound Program